 By taking everything out, you can see your black-hole-of-a-space with fresh eyes.
 I also took this opportunity to wipe down the inside of the cabinets.

 If you feel so inclined to make this area prettier, don’t forget about the old school drawer liners of which could also be used in cabinets.
-Amazon has some gorgeous and scented options if your looking to spruce it up.

 We forget how often we look into these cabinets and a small visual upgrade can really change our spirits day in and day out.

 While you are taking everything out, I would also recommend separating the organizer-type items you may have been using already from the actual items you are going to be organizing.

 By doing this, I actually saved myself a trip to the store because I was able to use the organizers I already had, but in a more efficient way. #nomoneynoproblem

 (click on any of the images to shop the products)

 2. Separate items by type.

 Separating by type of item can be done as you empty, too.
 I did this as its own step because I have an easier time looking at everything at once in order to categorize.